“Girls’ schools are ideally positioned to educate, inspire and nurture the wellbeing of girls today to become the leaders of tomorrow.”

 Role Models and Leadership

-All leadership roles in girls’ schools are filled by girls: from the captain of the hockey team to the Head Prefect; from singing at Assembly to the main part in the school play or musical; and from student leadership groups to the leaders of every school club.
+All leadership roles in girls’ schools are filled by girls: from the captain of the hockey team to the SRC leaders to the Head Prefect; from singing at Assembly to the main part in the school play or musical; and from student leadership groups to the leaders of every school club.
 Younger students see these female leaders as role models and learn that girls can lead in any field.

 A Tailored Curriculum